DrakirL/DrakirL.github.io/p10/ancestry.md

 You start with an additional 5 gp worth of equipment and learn a Standard Language of your choice.
 <br><br>
 **Mage** <br>
-You learn one Rank 1 Cantrip Spell of your choice from any Spell List.
+Learn one Cantrip Spell of your choice.

 ## Changelings
-Changelings, in their true forms, are blank, in every sense of the word.
-Like a marble statues of the humans they could have been. <br>
+Changelings, in their true forms, are blank in every sense of the word.
+Like marble statues of the humans they could have been. <br>
 As changelings are rare, they generally live in other cultures by disguising themselves as whatever race is relevant. <br>
 ???
 ### Increased Attributes
-+2 to your Charisma Attribute.
++2 to your Will Attribute.
 ### Change Appearence
-You can use your action to change your looks into that of any Humanoid you choose. <br>
+You can use your action to change your looks into that of any Humanoid form you choose. <br>
-Your Attributes and Features are unchanged, and your equipment is unaffected. <br>
+Your Attributes and Talents are unchanged, and your equipment is unaffected. <br>
 You remain in this form until you die or use this feature again.
 ### ???
 ???